MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_5_1_Createemail.md

 5. In the **Quick Create** menu on the right, name the email **Cross Sell Campaign Email 2**.

-6. In the **Subject** **field,** enter “Is your business fully covered?”
+6. In the **Subject** field, enter “Is your business fully covered?”

 7. Click **Save and Close**.
-A pop up will appear at the bottom of the email that says Your changes were saved.
+A pop up will appear that says Your changes were saved.
 Click **View record** to open the new email.
-Otherwise navigate to the Marketing emails list and open **Cross Sell Campaign Email 2**.
+Otherwise navigate back to **Emails** and open **Cross Sell Campaign Email 2**.

-8. Select the **From Name/Subject** box in the designer to display the Email header details on the right.
-Expand **Send settings**.
-Verify the **From name** is Contoso Insurance.

-9. On the designer, change the header text to: “**{{contact.firstname}}, let’s review your coverage.**”
+9. On the designer, change the header text to: “**{{Firstname}}, let’s review your coverage.**”

 10. Change the copy below the header to: “From increasing your online operations to adjusting the setup of your offices, your business needs may have changed considerably this past year.
 Let's review your policy to ensure you are getting all the coverage you need.”

-11. Remove the first two-column section.

 12. Select the next two-column section.

-	- Navigate to the section.
 Change the **Layout** from 2 to 1:2.

      -	In the left column, make the following updates:

-		1. Select the current image.

-			1. Navigate to the image library and select **customer-review-icon**.
+    	1. Remove the text.

-			2. Replace the **Alt text** with: Customer review icon.
+    	2. Remove the button.

-			3. In the **Size and alignment** section, uncheck **Auto width**.
-Change the size to 100px by 100px.

-			4. In the **URL** field, remove the link.

-        2. Remove: COMMERCIAL CRIME.

-        3. Remove: Whether it’s crimes committed…

      - In the right column, make the following updates:

     	1. Remove the image.

     	2. Remove BUSINESS INTERRUPTION.

-    	3. Change “An additional layer of coverage…” to:
+    	3. Change the text to:

             *“It's important to have a partner who understands your business.
 We are so pleased with our experience at Contoso Insurance.
 They found us the coverage we needed at a great price.”
             ‎